vinci1it2000/schedula/README.rst

 Install WinPython
 ~~~~~~~~~~~~~~~~~
-The *WinPython* distribution is just a collection of the standard pre-compiled
+The |winpython| distribution is just a collection of the standard pre-compiled
 binaries for *Windows* containing all the scientific packages, and much more.
 It is not update-able, and has a quasi-regular release-cycle of 3 months.